Microsoft 365 bundles Office 365 with AI and cloud-powered features

 Money in Excel will help you manage, track, and analyze your spending.
 The feature connects to your bank and credit card accounts, imports transactions and account balances, and provides personalized insights.
 For example, Money in Excel can tell you how much you’re spending on categories like groceries each month.
 It can also alert you about price changes for recurring payments, bank fees, overdraft limits, and so on.

 Excel is also getting new data types for over 100 topics powered by Wolfram Alpha.
 These include food, movies, places, chemistry, and even Pokémon.
 If you convert plain text and numbers into a data type, Excel will surface visual and interactive data cards.
 For example, if you convert “avocado” to a Food data type, Excel will show its nutritional information.
-Or, if you’re considering adopting a dog, you can compare different types of breeds using the Animal data type, which provides images, facts, and their temperaments.
+Or, if you’re considering adopting a dog, you can compare different breeds using the Animal data type, which provides images, facts, and their temperaments.
 Other examples Microsoft gave include moving to a new city or helping your kids learn chemistry.

 PowerPoint, Outlook, and Microsoft Family Safety

 PowerPoint is getting two new AI-powered features.
-Presenter Coach will be able to rate whether you have a monotone pitch and offer speech refinement suggestions.
-For the former, Presenter Coach will listen to your tone of voice and give suggestions in real-time where to add some variation.
+Presenter Coach will be able to rate whether you have a monotone pitch and to offer speech refinement suggestions.
+For the former, Presenter Coach will listen to your tone of voice and give suggestions in real time on where to add some variation.
 For the latter, Presenter Coach will give grammar suggestions, including how to better phrase your speech.
 These will be available in preview for free at first, but “eventually” they will only be for Microsoft 365 subscribers.

 Outlook is getting new functionality to manage your work and life commitments.
 Outlook on the web will let you link your personal calendar to your work calendar.
 That way you can share your real availability to work colleagues while maintaining privacy around the details of personal appointments and business meetings.
-Next up, Play My Emails, where Cortana provides an intelligent

-read out of your emails on iOS, will soon use Microsoft Search.
+Next up, Play My Emails, where Cortana provides an intelligent read-out of your emails on iOS, will soon use Microsoft Search.
 You’ll thus be able to use natural language to speak or type.
 The new search functionality and Play My Email on Android will start rolling out “in the coming months.”

 Lastly, Microsoft unveiled Microsoft Family Safety, a new Android and iOS app for Microsoft 365 subscribers.
 The app manages screen time across Windows PCs, Android, and Xbox.
 It also offers location sharing and notifications when a family member arrives or departs a location like home, school, or work.
 It even offers driving reports to help build better habits behind the wheel.
 The main purpose, however, is to protect your kids as they explore and play games.
-It show you how they are spending their time, lets you set limits and steer them away from content that you feel is not age appropriate.
+It shows you how they are spending their time, lets you set limits, and steers them away from content that you feel is not age appropriate.
 Microsoft said kids will be able to opt out of the app and dispute their parents following their movements.
 A limited preview of the app will be available “in the coming months.”